-At the end of Preparation Time the TIME TABLE FORM should be already signed by the crew and handed in to the organiser.
-Failing to hand over the form in time will be penalised with 200 MAP points.
+At the end of Preparation Time, the TIMETABLE FORM should be already signed by the crew and handed in to the organizer.
+Failing to hand over the form in time will be penalized with 200 MAP points.

-At step time crew should be given the updated/latest weather report by the organizators.
+At step time crew should be given the updated/latest weather report by the organizers.

-2.2.8 Start-up and taxi
+2.2.8.
+START- UP AND TAXI

 The time needed for start up and taxi procedures is given by the organizer, in order to assure that the competitor have possibility to be at the holding position at the runway at least 2 minutes before the mandatory take-off time.
+Before entering the aircraft both the aircraft and crew will be inspected by a Supervisor from the Technical Jury.

-2.2.9 Line-up and take-off
+2.2.9.
+LINE- UP AND TAKE- OFF